Donald Trump's no-quid-pro-quo defense is crushed. The GOP didn't get the memo.

 For weeks, Republicans have brayed that there was no quid pro quo.
 Rep. Jim Jordan (R-Ohio) has frequently shouted that there is “no linkage.”
 So now what?
 Given that there is no longer a question of whether Trump, through Giuliani, tried to engineer an underhanded quid pro quo with Ukraine, will there now be a reasonable debate of whether this is impeachable conduct?
 Nah.
 The Republicans remained unmoved and stuck to their strategy of divert and deny.

-When it was time for Rep. Devin Nunes (D-Calif.), the top Republican on the intelligence committee, to question Sondland, he ranted about Ukrainian meddling in the 2016 election.
+When it was time for Rep. Devin Nunes (R-Calif.), the top Republican on the intelligence committee, to question Sondland, he ranted about Ukrainian meddling in the 2016 election.
 (His evidence?
 Mainly that several Ukrainian officials did denigrate Trump in public—but this was partly in response to Trump’s public declaration that he might support Russia holding onto Crimea, a piece of Ukraine Putin had occupied and annexed.)
 Nunes raved about Ukrainians who tried “to dirty up” Trump in 2016—as if this justified Trump’s effort to muscle Zelensky.
 (Side note: In Nunes’ bizarro world, it seems, there was no Russian attack.
 Or, at least, it doesn’t matter much.)

 And the Republicans’ top lawyer on the committee, Steve Castor, tried somewhat valiantly to protect Trump.
 He called Sondland’s account into question, noting that Sondland had no records or documents that tie Trump to the preconditions for the Ukrainians.
 Trump, Castor pointed out, never directly told Sondland that a White House visit would not happen and military aid would not be released unless Zelensky came through with these investigations.
 Yes, Sondland said, but he noted that when the president’s personal attorney makes certain demands, “you assume it’s coming from the president.”
 Castor also focused on Sondland’s claim that he did not initially know that the Trump-requested investigation of Burisma—the Ukrainian energy company that had placed Hunter Biden, the son of the vice president, on its board—involved Joe Biden.
 Castor appeared to be suggesting that the investigation Trump sought was not focused on Biden.
 This was a silly move, for Trump himself in his July 25 call with Zelensky mentioned Biden when pushing for these investigations.
 Castor also noted that Trump has long been concerned about foreign aid—as if that was his reason for withholding the funding for Ukraine.